SilentMalachite/Scriptoris/README.md

 ## 🐛 Known Issues & Limitations

 - Large files (>100k lines) may experience performance degradation
-- Some terminal emulators may not support all Unicode characters perfectly
+- Some terminal emulators may not support all Unicode characters perfectly; Scriptoris adjusts cursor position using Unicode display width for better alignment
 - LSP features require external language servers to be installed
 - No GUI preview mode (terminal-only by design)